Skip to Content

 best disney restaurants

-When it comes to adventurous dining, there is nothing quite like Skipper Canteen anywhere else in Disney World.
+When it comes to adventurous dining, there is nothing quite like Skipper Canteen anywhere else in Disney World and a must when visiting Orlando.

 When you arrive, you will be escorted to one of three different rooms.
 Each room features things Dr Albert Falls has gathered during his journeys.
 Take time to explore all three to see some of the unique items he brought back from his excursions.

-Even though this restaurant offers a fun and somewhat corny dining experience, its the food that is the main feature.
-You will find the menu full of unique dishes that you won’t see in other Disney restaurants.
+Even though this best Disney World restaurants offers a fun and somewhat corny dining experience, it’s the food that is the main feature.
+You will find the menu full of unique dishes that you won’t see in other Disney restaurants; make it one of the more unique things to do in Disney World.

 Our favorites are Orinoco Ida’s Cachapas (corn pancakes, mojo-braised pork, & black bean salad), “Tastes like Chicken” Because it is!
 (Fried Chicken with a Chili Glaze) and “Hardy Har Char” Siu Pork (Char Siu-marinated pork).